Frequently Asked Questions

 Additionally, our metro focus complements the work of partners like Georgians for the Arts, who are advocating for increased statewide arts funding.
 A stronger metro arts ecosystem can bolster the case for more investment across Georgia.

-No. Arts Capital | Atlanta is committed to growing the overall pool of resources for the arts, not redirecting existing ones.
-All of our fundraising asks clearly stipulate that contributions to AC|A should be new or increased support for the sector, not a replacement for current giving.
+• No. Arts Capital | Atlanta is focused on growing the overall pool of funding for the arts, not redirecting existing resources.
+Contributions to AC|A are positioned as new or increased support, meant to sit alongside, not replace, current giving.

-Arts Capital | Atlanta established a fund at the Community Foundation for Northeast Georgia (CFNEG) in June 2025.
-Fundraising is currently ongoing, and grants will be distributed through a public Request for Qualifications (RFQ) process once sufficient funds have been secured.
+• Arts Capital | Atlanta established a fund at the Community Foundation for Northeast Georgia in June 2025.
+Fundraising is ongoing, and funds will be distributed once sufficient capital has been secured.

-Arts Capital | Atlanta’s steering committee selected the Community Foundation for Northeast Georgia (CFNEG) to host our pooled fund after a thoughtful RFP and interview process.
+• Arts Capital | Atlanta’s steering committee selected the Community Foundation for Northeast Georgia (CFNEG) to host our pooled fund after a thoughtful RFP and interview process.
 Located in Gwinnett County, CFNEG brings a valuable presence in a part of the 11-county region where we’re intentionally working to expand relationships and deepen engagement.
 Their location and leadership help extend the geographic reach of this effort and ensure broader regional representation.

 CFNEG stood out for their responsiveness, creativity, and genuine enthusiasm for building something new.
 This is an emerging area of work for them, and we’re excited to co-create an approach that’s community-centered, flexible, and grounded in the real needs of arts organizations.